BlookHo/talented_alex_rb/README.md

 Products data is stored in JSON file `products.json`, being previously created and validated.

 Rules and products data can be added, changed and deleted by appropriate UI, which developing is not a subject of this task.

-Method scan involves cart content update and try to execute appropriate pricing rules.
-Each rule can be applied to cart content if its apply conditions are satisfied.
-In this case rule is executed and cart content as well cart prices can be updated according to rule content: e.g. add products to cart and/or make a discount to products price.

 ##Usage